AprilMusava/Pizza-performance-analysis/README.md

 # Project Background
 Pizza Parlor, a mid-sized player in the food service industry, has been operational since 2008, specializing in a diverse range of pizzas.
 In 2015, the company processed over 21,000 orders, selling nearly 50,000 pizzas.
 The business operates on a direct-to-customer model with dine-in, takeout, and delivery options.
 This analysis evaluates its performance metrics, sales trends, and customer behavior, offering actionable insights for future growth.

-Targeted SQL queries addressing business questions can be found here [link].
+Targeted SQL queries addressing business questions can be found here [(https://github.com/AprilMusava/Pizza-performance-analysis/)].
-Explore our interactive Tableau dashboard [link].
+The full excel data and the excel dashboard [link].

 Data Structure & Initial Checks
 The company’s database contains the following data with a total of 48621 records: